spockbots/city/docs-source/source/edu/python.rst

 The Mindtsorm GUI has a convenient Wait method and loop exits that probe certain conditions.
 Python does not directly provide them, but allows you to create loops.

-Inseta of just testing for a condition such as introduced in teh previous sections, we can also use a functionname as a parameter.
+Instead of just testing for a condition such as introduced in the previous sections, we can also use a functionname as a parameter.

-Let us demonstrate and assume that he function
+Let us demonstrate and assume that the function

 * motor.angle() - returns the angle of the angle of the gyro